vmwarelab/cci/Opencart/README.md

 export SERVER=Your_API_Server
 kubectl ccs login -t $CCI_API_TOKEN --server $SERVER --skip-set-context --insecure-skip-tls-verify
 ```
+Note: You can find a shell script for the above in cci/Yaml-Examples-And-Scripts/connect-cci-admin.sh or connect-cci-user.sh
+      The main difference between the two is that the --skip-set-context parameter is set in the admin script.

 ## 2. Switch Context to CCS as your default Context
 ```
 kubectl config use-context ccs